 Anna’s music continues to add inspiration to Greek Orthodox Churches around the United States.
-Her son, John, continues to sell, promote, and circulate her music.
+Her son, John, serves in an advisory role.
 For additional information, please contact us.

 PAUL MAVROMIHALIS Editor Baltimore, MD

-Paul is a Greek Orthodox choir director of 20+ years, and currently serves as President of the Eastern Federation.
+Paul is a Greek Orthodox choir director of 30+ years, and currently serves as President of the Eastern Federation.
+Full bio coming soon.

-Nicholas is the cantor of St. Paul Church in North Royalton, Ohio, and has been an organist and arranger.
+Nicholas is the cantor and choir director of St. Paul Church in North Royalton, Ohio, and has been an organist and arranger.
 He also serves as the typesetter and webmaster for Evangeline Music Press.
 Full bio coming soon.